 WNC Regionally Increasing Baccalaureate Nurses

 Western North Carolina Regionally Increasing Baccalaureate Nurses program (WNC RIBN) will dually admit and enroll students at A-B Technical Community College and Western Carolina University, to provide students with a seamless associate to baccalaureate nursing education.
 Unlike in a traditional BSN program, you will have the opportunity to begin working as an registered nurse at the end of your third year in this option and pay mostly community college tuition rates for the first three years of your associate to baccalaureate nursing education.

 WNC RIBN makes an associate and bachelor’s degree in nursing both affordable and accessible.
-Upon successful completion of the first three years and registered nurse (RN) licensure, students will then finish your fourth year of classes through WCU at A-B Tech’s Enka Campus.
+Upon successful completion of the first three years and registered nurse (RN) licensure, students will then finish their fourth year of classes through WCU at their Biltmore Park location.